microsoft/learning-loop/DEPLOY.md

 - Create Azure Container Groups/Instances
 - Create Application Insights

-**Note: At this time `Quick Start` requires the ability to download the Learning-Loop Docker artifact (see step 1)**
+### Quick Start Steps

 1) <a id="quick-start-step1"></a>Download the Learning Loop Docker image artifact.

     See [Docker Image Artifact](#docker-image-artifact) section.
 Note the file path of the downloaded artifact zip file for use in step 6.

 2) Clone the [learning-loop](https://github.com/microsoft/learning-loop) GitHub repository